 - Enjoy the rock formations in Burubancaso.

 - Take instagram shot of Buntod Marine Sanctuary sanctuary.

 - Roll in the rolling hills and ranches.

 There’s a daily flight from Manila to Masbate.
 Philippine Airlines have daily flights while Cebu Pacific flies four times a week to Masbate.
 To check for cheapest rates available, click here.
 There’s also a RoRo bus that goes to Masbate from Cubao.
 The bus will be carried from Pilar, Sorsogon to Masbate City.

-So I hope you enjoy this list!
+So I hope you enjoy this list and believe it or not, there are advantages in travelling solo!
 And remember, from the wise words of eternal single travellers, “Catch flights, not feelings!”